-To determine if your sore throat is "strep throat" that is caused by group A streptococcus (GAS) bacteria
+To determine if your sore throat is strep throat, an infection caused by group A streptococcus (GAS) bacteria

-When you have a sore throat that starts quickly and lasts more than a week and/or other symptoms such as a fever of 101° F or higher, or reddened throat and/or tonsils with white or yellow patches or streaks
+When you have a sore throat that starts quickly and lasts more than a week and/or you have other symptoms, such as a fever of 101° F or higher or reddened throat and/or tonsils with white or yellow patches or streaks

-A health practitioner uses a tongue depressor to hold down a person's tongue and then inserts a special swab into the mouth and rubs it against the back of the throat and tonsils.
+A healthcare practitioner uses a tongue depressor to hold down your tongue and then inserts a swab into your mouth and rubs it against the back of your throat and tonsils.
 The swab may be used to do a rapid strep test in a doctor's office or clinic, or it may be sent to a laboratory.
 A second swab may be collected along with the first one.
-This extra sample is used to perform a throat culture as a follow-up test, when necessary.
+This extra sample may be used to perform a throat culture as a follow-up test, when necessary.

 No test preparation is needed.
 The test should be performed before antibiotics are prescribed.

-A health practitioner will typically order this test when a person has a sore throat and other symptoms that suggest strep throat.
-There is a higher suspicion of strep when the affected person is a child and/or if the person has been in close contact with someone who has been diagnosed with strep throat.
-Individuals should see a healthcare provider and get tested when you have signs and symptoms such as:
+A healthcare practitioner will typically order a strep test when you have a sore throat and other symptoms that suggest strep throat.
+There is a higher suspicion of strep in children with sore throats and when you have been in close contact with someone who has been diagnosed with strep throat.
+You or your child should see a healthcare provider and get tested when you have signs and symptoms such as:

-In accordance with the 2012 Infectious Diseases Society of America (IDSA) guidelines, testing is not recommended when there are also symptoms more closely associated with a viral infection, such as:
+Testing may not be done when you also have symptoms more closely associated with a viral infection, such as:

-Most people with streptococcal pharyngitis would eventually recover without antibiotic treatment, but they will be contagious for a longer period of time and are at a greater risk of developing secondary complications.
+Most people with strep throat would eventually recover without antibiotic treatment, but they would be contagious for a longer period of time and are at a greater risk of developing secondary complications.

-Strep throat is most common in 5 to 15 year olds.
-Some school children may be "carriers," persons who have the bacteria but who have no symptoms.
+Strep throat is most common in children and teens ages 5 to 15.
+Some school children may be carriers, people who have the bacteria but who have no symptoms.
 Carriers can still spread the infection to others.